Depreciation of Work Related Motor Vehicles

 From 1 July 2012 to 31 December 2013 motor vehicles were included in Small Business Entity concessions which provided for an immediate deduction of up to $5,000 with the balance claimed in the general pool at a rate of 15% for the first year, and 30% thereafter.
 If the cost is more than $5,000 but less than $6,500, the full amount may be claimed up front.

 Motor vehicles, including second hand vehicles, are included in the latest Small Business instant asset write-off initiative, which allows an immediate deduction for assets up to a value of $20,000.
-This concession was initially available from 7.30pm (AEST) 12 May 2015 and is currently extended until 30 June 2019.
+This concession was initially available from 7.30pm (AEST) 12 May 2015 and subsequently extended until 30 June 2019.
 See Small Business Entity Incentives

 This page was last modified 2019-02-14